TOP

 Lodi Winegrape Commission Executive Director Mark Chandler

 "Third, we sought to convince wineries, located both in and out of Lodi, to begin showing the Lodi appellation on their labels, thereby adding more value to the name of Lodi.
-In this third step we've been extremely successful; and as much as anything, this the reason why Lodi is now identified as a premium quality wine region."
+In this third step, we've been extremely successful; and as much as anything, this is the reason why Lodi is now identified as a premium quality wine region."

-• Soils so deep and rich that vines as old as 100 years have always thrived, even on their own ungrafted rootstocks (Lodi cultivates thousands of acres of highly productive, phylloxera-resistant old or "ancient" vines, planted before or just after the turn of the 20th century)
+• Soils so deep and rich that vines as old as 100 years have always thrived, even on their ungrafted rootstocks (Lodi cultivates thousands of acres of highly productive, phylloxera-resistant old or "ancient" vines, planted before or just after the turn of the 20th century)

-• An ideal, Vitis vinifera friendly Mediterranean climate (comparable, for example, to the center of Napa Valley), cooled by air flowing directly from the Bay Area through the Carquinez Strait and adjoining Sacramento-San Joaquin River Delta.
+• An ideal, Vitis vinifera-friendly Mediterranean climate (comparable, for example, to the center of Napa Valley), cooled by air flowing directly from the Bay Area through the Carquinez Strait and adjoining Sacramento-San Joaquin River Delta.

 "We are on the cusp of great things," says Chandler.
 "We have grown from eight (in 1991) to eighty wineries; the vast majority of them owned by Lodi's original families.
 The number of wineries with national distribution producing Lodi label wines has reached a critical mass, and so we are now focusing more of our effort on increasing consumer awareness of Lodi wine."

-Delicato Family Vineyards' Bud Bradley astride furrow dug for irrigating gnarly old Lodi Zinfandel vines
+Delicato Family Vineyards' Bud Bradley astride furrow dug for irrigating gnarly old Lodi Zinfandel vines.

 Today's Taste of Lodi: 2008 Gnarly Head Zinfandel

-What's so special: Cinnamon and spice makes it nice, and so does this red wine's dense, compact, yet sumptuously soft texturing — like liquid velvet and melting chocolate in the mouth — along with distinctive flavor notes of blackberry, and crushed black peppercorns and allspice.
+What's so special: Cinnamon and spice make it nice, and so does this red wine's dense, compact, yet sumptuously soft texturing — like liquid velvet and melting chocolate in the mouth — along with distinctive flavor notes of blackberry, and crushed black peppercorns and allspice.
 But just as important, this is quintessential Lodi Zinfandel in respect to pure, almost unbelievable value: just $11 average retail in most markets!

 Plate up: When Bud Bradley, Gnarly Head's director of growers, talks about his wine on the table, he uses one word — barbecue.
-Especially dry rubbed baby back ribs, although Bud also swears by a match of grilled vegetables, which he marinates in a special fig vinegar.
+Especially dry-rubbed baby back ribs, although Bud also swears by a match of grilled vegetables, which he marinates in a special fig vinegar.
 Here's a red zin-friendly recipe from Gnarly Q, borrowed from Gnarly Head's little booklet on barbecue tips:

 Bodacious Baby Back Ribs with Gnarly Rib Mop